Anas-MG/AI-OpenCV-Flask-stream-face-recognition/README.md

  ### Real Time video stream with face Detection & Recognition
-##### The projects goal here is to learn how to create a live stream detection & recognition for the robot's cam
+##### The is a simple project to learn how to create a live stream detection & recognition for the robot's cam
 #
 #### Environment:
 ##### Python 3, Opencv 4
 ![ScreenShot_stream](https://user-images.githubusercontent.com/49666154/124705190-40acfd80-dec3-11eb-8d7d-ae8f4b83310c.png)
 ##### The project built using HTML, JavaScript, Python's flask for live streaming, Opencv to detect and recognize faces.
+###### It containts python3 script that serves Flask video webserver that allows to take photos or see real time video streaming of a connected camera/webcam with OpenCV detection & recognition.

 - #### pre requirements :
  ````
  $ pip3 install flask